syncthing/docs/specs/bep-v1.rst

 Fields (Folder Message)
 ~~~~~~~~~~~~~~~~~~~~~~~

-The **id** field contains the folder ID, which is the unique identified of
+The **id** field contains the folder ID, which is the unique identifier of
 the folder.

-The **label** field contains the folder label, as human readable name for
+The **label** field contains the folder label, the human readable name of
 the folder.

 The **read only** field is set for folders that the device will accept no